ReactiveX/rxjs/CONTRIBUTING.md

 ### Macro

 [Macro performance tests](perf/macro) are best written for scenarios where many object instance allocations (or deallocations) are occurring.
-Operators that create a lot of child subscriptions, or operators that emit new objects like Observables and Subjects are definitely worth creating macro performance tests for.
+Operators that create a lot of child subscriptions or operators that emit new objects like Observables and Subjects are definitely worth creating macro performance tests for.

 Other scenarios for macro performance testing may include common end-to-end scenarios from real-world apps.
 If you have a situation in your